Wayword Inc. was formed in June 2009 in order to continue production and distribution of the public-radio show, "A Way with Words."

 We fund all our third-party expenses through corporate underwriting by such sponsors as National University, University of San Diego, The Ken Blanchard Companies, iUniverse publishing, National Geographic, and Random House, and from hundreds of individual donations from our listeners.

-* Produced, edited, and distributed 25 one-hour episodes for radio and podcast.
+*Produced, edited, and distributed 28 one-hour episodes for radio and podcast, added 14 new broadcasters, and passed the 11 million total podcast download mark.

 * Produce, edit, and distribute 28 one-hour episodes for radio and podcast.